Horbenkodev/hugo-blog/content/posts/top-frontend-development-companies-in-2026/index.md

 **Best for**: SaaS and platform companies that need a stable, senior frontend team for the long haul.

+{{< advert_with_cta title="Want to see if Anadea fits your project?" description="Tell us your scope and stack on a call, and we will lay out how we would build it." button="Talk to our team" url="https://anadea.info/contacts" >}}

 ### **Netguru**

 Netguru combines product design with frontend engineering for large software projects.
 Launched in 2008 in Poznań, Poland, this certified B Corporation operates as one of the bigger firms on the market, with a team of several hundred people.
 Their primary frontend stack includes React and Vue, often paired with Node.js, Ruby, or Python on the backend.